bjnord/coding_practice/rust/README.md

 - `Copy` is for things with a size known at compile-time, and which can be accurately duplicated using `memcpy`.
 Generally you can only use this for structures with primitive types like `i32`.
 - `Clone` allows the implementer to do arbitrarily complicated operations to create a new `T` that's a functional duplicate (within the context of this app).
 It could be shallow or deep.

+_from "Rust Brain Teasers" book:_ The `From` and `Into` traits are reciprocal, and if you provide one, Rust will automatically provide the other for you. (_e.g._ you define Fahrenheight-from-Celcius and Rust defines Celcius-into-Fahrenheit) Same with `TryFrom` and `TryInto`.

 ## Error Handling

 MEME: Don't just mindlessly short-circuit error handling in the interest of implementation speed.
 Think carefully about whether a panic is acceptable, or if the error might happen in production and needs to be handled.